vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Vermont Child Support?

-Title 15 Chapter 11 Subchapter 3A § 650–670 on child custody and support states that it is the parents’ to support the child.
-The court defines the custodial parent as the parent with whom the child lives or the parent who has custody.
-Both parents should be providing child support, but only non-custodial parents must make regular payments.
-Child support orders should reflect the real costs of raising children, beyond basic needs.
-Child support comes in the form of court-mandated payments from a non-custodial party to a custodial party to maintain, care for, and support the child.
+Title 15, Chapter 11, Subchapter 3A § 650–670 on child custody and support states that it is the responsibility of the parents to support the child.
+The court defines the custodial parent as the parent with whom the child lives or who has custody.
+Both parents are expected to provide child support, but only non-custodial parents may be required to make regular payments.
+Child support orders typically reflect the real costs of raising children, beyond basic needs.
+Child support are essentially court-mandated payments from a non-custodial party to a custodial party to maintain, care for, and support the child.

 What Does Child Support Cover in Vermont?

-The average child support payments for a one-child household in Vermont in 2018 was $519.
-The state of Vermont uses a procedure known as the Income Share Model to calculate the average amount of expenses spent on childcare monthly.
-The method allows the court to estimate payments for the non-custodial parent using each parents’ income.
+The average child support payment for a one-child household in Vermont in 2018 was $519.
+The state of Vermont uses a procedure known as the Income Share Model to calculate the average monthly expenses spent on childcare.
+The method allows the court to estimate payments for the non-custodial parent using each parent’s income.

 How Do I Apply for Child Support in Vermont?

 Parties who wish to file for child support can apply with the Office of Child Support.
-Parties can download and fill out applications electronically, print physical copies and complete them by hand, or have a form delivered upon calling the central office at 1–800–786–3214.
-Once the application is signed and completed, the party must return it to a regional office by mail or in person.
+Parties may download and fill out applications electronically, print physical copies, and complete them by hand, or have a form delivered upon calling the central office at 1–800–786–3214.
+Once the application is signed and completed, the party is expected to return it to a regional office by mail or in person.
 The address of the Office of Child Support is as follows:

 Vermont Office of Child Support